 Oakseed has always understood the value of prayer in the task of ministry and evangelization.
 In 1996, Oakseed Ministries began sponsoring an annual day of prayer for children at high risk to be held each year on the first Sunday in June.
 In conjunction with the annual day of prayer, in 2004 Oakseed launched an international essay contest for youth to help educate and engage young people with the issues highlighted during the day of prayer.
 Oakseed also began a new type of ministry partnership in 2005 by establishing relationships with ministry networks in the Philippines, Uganda, and Costa Rica.

 Dr. Bradley led Oakseed until he went home to be with the Lord in 2012.
 He was succeeded as director by Charlie Jarvis.
 Dr. Bradley’s daughter, Tiffany Crosley, became the current director of Oakseed Ministries International in 2016.

-Today, Oakseed serves nineteen ministry partners in twelve countries around the world.
+Today, Oakseed serves twenty-five Ministry Partners in fourteen countries around the world.
 Oakseed Ministry Partners serve children with special needs living in an orphanage in China, girls struggling to survive in the garbage dumps of Cairo, men and women grappling with drug addiction in Brazil, and children living on the streets of the world’s largest cities.
 Oakseed Ministry Partners reach out to child laborers, victims of human trafficking, those living with HIV, the disabled, the homeless, prisoners, orphans, widows, and many more.
 To those whom the world has crushed, forgotten or abandoned, Oakseed Ministry Partners bring Christ’s hope, life, and peace.
 Through prayer, support, and training, Oakseed Ministries International helps indigenous ministries break the chains of poverty with the power of the gospel.